usmanahsan2114/FSDC-Review-App/docs/FSDC_APP_AUDIT.md

 ## 5. Minor Issues

 - **Logo**: Ensure the FSDC logo is prominent on the Home Screen (already present but verify resolution).
 - **Offline Sync**: Ensure reviews taken offline (e.g., at an expo with bad wifi) are synced later.
-(Current app uses local storage only, which is fine for single-device data collection but risky if the device is lost).
+  - **Status**: [PARTIAL] Added "Connectivity Status" indicator to dashboard.
+Auto-save drafts implemented to prevent data loss.
+Full cloud sync pending (Tier 3).